mrbusche/backseatfan.com/_posts/2011-02-18-blake-griffin-rap-by-dj-steve-porter.md

 <div class="entry">
   <p>
-    &#8220;I have respect for guys, but I will never apologize.
-I will never back down.&#8221;
+    "I have respect for guys, but I will never apologize.
+I will never back down."
   </p>

   <p>